 WASHINGTON, D.C. — Late Thursday, the New Georgia Project, Black Voter Matter Fund and Rise filed a lawsuit against Georgia challenging the passage of Senate Bill 202, a 95-page voter suppression bill that passed this afternoon.
-Both the state senate and state house approved the bill today in order to rush it to Governor Kemp’s desk, who signed it this evening at a televised press conference.
+Both the state Senate and House approved the bill today in order to rush it to Gov. Brian Kemp (R), who signed it this evening at a televised press conference.

 The suit alleges that S.B.
 202 imposes a multitude of voter restrictions (like shortened time periods for voting in a run-off, banning line warming, restricted use of drop boxes and more) that, when combined, create a cumulative voter suppression effect in violation of the 14th Amendment and Section 2 of the Voting Rights Act.
 The suit directly challenges several provisions of the bill.